netgen/ezplatform-site-api/docs/introduction/index.rst

                                         section: restricted
                                         sort: priority desc

-Other side of the configuration from above is full view ``folder`` template:
+Other side of the configuration from the example above is full view ``folder`` template:

 .. code-block:: twig